Did you know?

 Can my senior secondary age child leave education and training to undertake employment?

 - If a young person hasn’t met the school leaving requirements, they need to demonstrate they have secured full-time employment using the Application for Exemption from Attending School in advance of leaving education and training to undertake employment.
-The requirement of being employed a minimum of 25 hours a week increases to a minimum of 35 hours a week from 2020.
+From 2020, full-time employment is a minimum of 35 hours a week of work.

 - If a young person who is 17 years old or older and plans to undertake part-time study and employment they need to complete and have approved an Application for Part-time Attendance showing it is in their best interests.